-ISL: Remote Access Computers Via iPhone Lots of solutions let you remotely view a computer using your smartphone, but almost all of them are tied to a specific operating system.
+The iPhone Thread.
+ISL: Remote Access Computers Via iPhone.
+Lots of solutions let you remotely view a computer using your smartphone, but almost all of them are tied to a specific operating system.

 For college students who have an iPhone, iPod touch or iPad, there are lots of free apps that can help in their study and in college life.
 Here are 50 free apps students in college will find useful.
 Free Apps That Can Help You Study EvernoteTurns an iPhone, iPod Touch and iPad into a digital notebook that can be accessed from the web, too.
 Instantly synchronizes notes between all the devices and computers you use. myHomeworkKeep track of your homework, classes, projects and tests.
 StudyBlueWhen paired with a free StudyBlue.com account, you can take your notes, flashcards and other study materials with you.
 BlackBoardThousands of colleges, universities, high schools, middle schools, academies and other institutions use the Blackboard online service to help students collaborate, put assignments and tests online, and allow instant access to grades.

 Along with taking your device in to your local Apple store, DIY battery replacement is also an option that you may want to refer to if you want a cheap[er] solution to your problems.
 The problem with is the possibility that you could mess up while inside your iPhone.
 And in that case, there’s no one to blame but yourself.
 Apple’s devices are pretty straightforward: hardware-wise, getting to know your iPhone is no biggie.
 However, Apple makes it difficult to do anything inside your iPhone (replace battery, change bezel, etc.) because they want you to go to them.
 One ideal option is iFixIt , a website that will provide you with a new battery, guaranteed to last at-least 6 months and the tools you’ll need to get into your iPhone’s hard outer shell.

 Following that pattern, that would also mean that, like myself, you purchased every new iPhone, leading to the realization that you didn’t have to worry about Apple’s year-long warranty service expiring since every model has been released within a year of each other, give or take a few weeks.
 Now that June has come and mostly-passed without an announcement of a new iPhone, early adopters are left with a small issue that they (we) have yet to face: deciding whether to pay for an additional year of warranty or to go the next few months without it.
 With no new iPhone officially in sight, Apple has begun sending out an email informing users that they are about to lose warranty coverage.
 There really is not a right or wrong answer as to whether you should go without warranty.